joanpc/fluendo-todo/README.md

 # My Solution

 I've implemented a todo list CRUD with token authentication.
+The code can be tested with and without docker.
+I also wrote tests for the todo CRUD.

 # Setup